lamastex/scalable-data-science/_sds/research/densityEstimation/saaad.md

 Finding such an equilibrium is of course far from trivial but it seems like good results can be achieved by training the networks iteratively side by side through backpropagation.
 The learning framework is interesting on a meta level because this generator/discriminator rivalry is a bit reminiscent of the relationship between the fraudster and the anomaly detector.

-* *Ladder networks*
-Ladder networks is a class of networks specially developed for semi-supervised learning.
+* *Ladder networks* are a class of networks specially developed for semi-supervised learning.
 It aims at combining supervised and unsupervised learning at every level of the network.
 The method has made very impressive results on classifying the MNIST dataset, but it is still open how well it performs on other datasets.

-* *Active Anomaly Discovery*
-*Active Anomaly Discovery* (AAD) is a method for incorporating expert feedback to the learning algorithm.
+* *Active Anomaly Discovery* (AAD) is a method for incorporating expert feedback to the learning algorithm.
 The basic idea is that the loss function is calculated based on how many non-interesting anomalies it presents to the expert instead of the usual loss functions, like the reconstruction error.
 The original impementation of AAD is based on an anomaly detector called *Loda* (Lightweight on-lin detector of anomalies), but it has also been implemented on other ensemble methods, like tree-based methods.
 It can also be incorporated into methods that use other autoencoders by replacing the reconstruction error.
 In the Loda method, the idea is to project the data to a random one-dimensional subspace, form a histogram and predict the log probability of an observed data point.
 Of course this is a very poor anomaly detector, but by taking the mean of large number of these weak anomaly detectors, we end up with a good anomaly detector.
-Remembering our previous discussions on t-digest and adaptive histogram density estimation, there might be something for us to add to this method.

 ## Questions for AIM Day